OpenTTD/nml/docs/readme.txt

   -s, --stack           Dump stack when an error occurs --grf=<file>          write the resulting grf to <file>
   --nfo=<file>          write nfo output to <file>
+  -M                    output a rule suitable for make describing the
+                        graphics dependencies of the main grf file (requires input file or --grf) --MF=<file>           When used with -M, specifies a file to write the dependencies to
+  --MT=<file>           target of the rule emitted by dependency generation
+                        (requires -M)
   -c                    crop extraneous transparent blue from real sprites -u                    save uncompressed data in the grf file --nml=<file>          write optimized nml to <file>